AntoineSavage/pizzascript/README.md

 Conversely, any symbol can be converted into an identifier by *unquoting* it, i.e. removing one or more leading quote and evaluating the result.
 Keep in mind that unquoting a symbol may lead to an undefined identifier error

 Note that a symbol by itself is not required to correspond to a previously defined identifier.
 Only the unquoting process requires that relationship between symbols and identifiers.
-For example, symbol `'foo` is a perfectly valid symbol and can be freely passed around, even places where identifier `foo` is not defined
+For example, symbol `'foo` is a perfectly valid symbol and can be freely passed around, even places where identifier `foo` is not defined.
+Only when unquoting `'foo` does the identifier `foo` need to be defined

 We will see later on in this document how to programmatically quote and unquote identifiers and symbols